 The gear: This is a necklace that represents one small, socially responsible company.
 The Arizona Sleeping Beauty turquoise is all-natural and comes from U.S. sources instead of China, where many stones are artificially treated to enhance color.

 Why we love it: Designer Bronwen Lodato uses small batches of conflict-free stones from sustainable miners who return her calls from their backhoes.
 She partners with Earthworks, Too Precious to Wear, One Percent for the Planet, and other organizations working to eradicate open-pit mining and support sustainable mining.

-The gear: Every peripatetic woman needs a good travel dress, and this organic cotton number (with a built-in shelf bra) is comfortable, packable, and versatile.
+Every peripatetic woman needs a good travel dress, and this organic cotton number (with a built-in shelf bra) is comfortable, packable, and versatile.
 Dress it down by day and up by night with a swap of shoes and accessories.
 Unsnap the optional shoulder strap ties to change the look.